sofiagiappichini/FCCAnalyses/examples/FCCee/bsm/LLPs/DisplacedHNL/README.md

 ### Access histograms

-`get_decay_length.py` looks through histograms (.root files) to get the maximum value of a variable.
+`get_decay_length.py` looks through histograms (.root files) to get the mean value of a variable.
+It can loop over multiple variables and files.
+It also returns the total number of entries.

+`get_PID.py` looks through histograms (.root files) to get the values of a variable.
 It can loop over multiple variables and files.
 It also returns the total number of entries.

 ### Rebinning